ajayfounds/ajayfounds/README.md

 - 📫 How to reach me **ajaysriacads@gmail.com**
 <br><br>
-- 📄 <u> Know about my experiences:~ </u> I am also  successful contributer in HacktoberFest 2k23
+- 📄 <u> Know about my experiences:~ </u> ⦿ I was also a successful contributor at:
+– HacktoberFest'23
+– GSSoC '24
+– Social Summer Of code '24
+– Winter of BlockChain '24
+– GSSoC Extd.
+'24
 <br>
 <h3 align="left"><u>Connect with me:</u></h3>
 <p align="left">